 Lt.
 William E. Herzog, O-666531 (MIA / KIA) TX

 Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
-Manufacture Number 1839.
+Constructors Number 1839.
 Converted from a model P-38G Lightning into a F-5B-1

 photographic reconnaissance version.
 Delivered to the U. S. Army Air Force (USAAF) as F-5B-1-LO Lightning serial number 42-67328.
 Disassembled and shipped overseas to the South Pacific and reassembled.

 Assigned to the 13th Air Force, 4th Photo Reconnaissance Group (4th PRG), 17th Photo Reconnaissance Squadron (17th PRS).
 No known nose art or nickname.
 When lost, engines model V-1710-91 serial number 42-94353 and Model

 V-1710-89 serial number 42-30850.

 18, 1944 took off from Bougainville piloted by 1st

 Lt.
 William E. Herzog on

 a photographic mission bound for Kavieng on New Ireland.
 This aircraft was believed to be lost

 contact was with ship on takeoff.
 There also was a report stating that